Breadcrumb

 Keep the following points in mind as you prepare the response to the charge:

-• Provide a description of the organization; include the organization's legal name and address, the name, address, title, telephone number and email address of the person responsible for responding to the charge, the primary nature of the business, and the number of employees.
+• Provide a description of the Respondent organization; include the organization’s legal name and address, the name, address, title, telephone number and email address of the person responsible for responding to the charge, the primary nature of the business, and the number of employees.
 A staffing or organizational chart is also useful in helping to focus the investigation.

-• Provide any applicable practices, policies or procedures applicable to the allegations in the charge.
+• Provide any applicable practices, policies, or procedures applicable to the allegations in the charge.

 • Identify any individuals other than the Charging Party who have been similarly affected by these practices, policies or procedures; describe the circumstances in which the practices, policies, or procedures have been applied.